Kayusme/Using-K-Mediods-Clustering-and-DecisionTree-RandomForest-for-movie-prediction/README.md

 The project is implemented in Python 3.5 and the project can be executed by running

-python ./MovieApp.py from your terminal or cmd line.
+python ./MovieApp.py from your terminal or cmd.